siddhantgoel/tornado-sqlalchemy/README.rst

 Development
 -----------

-To work on this package, please make sure you have Python 3.5+ and Poetry_ installed.
+Please make sure you have Python 3.5+ and Poetry_ installed.

+Since we run tests against multiple databases (currently MySQL, PostgreSQL, and SQLite), we use `docker-compose`_ to make our lives easier.

 1. Git clone the repository -
    :code:`git clone https://github.com/siddhantgoel/tornado-sqlalchemy`